 The first line declares quantity and n as integer variables and p as a pointer variable pointing to an integer.
 The second line assigns the value 179 to quantity and the third line assigns the address of quantity to the pointer variable p.
-The fourth line contains the indirection operator .
-When the operator is placed before a pointer variable in an expression (on the right-hand side of the equal sign), the pointer returns the value of the variable of which the pointer value is the address.
-In this case, p returns the value of the variable quantity, because p is the address of quantity.
-The can be remembered as 'value at address'.
+The fourth line contains the indirection operator \.
+When the operator \ is placed before a pointer variable in an expression (on the right-hand side of the equal sign), the pointer returns the value of the variable of which the pointer value is the address.
+In this case, \p returns the value of the variable quantity, because p is the address of quantity.
+The \ can be remembered as 'value at address'.
 Thus the value of n would be 179.
-The two statements are equivalent to which in turn is equivalent to n = quantity;
+The two statements are equivalent to n = \&quantity;